12.04.2023 Update: We updated our post for 2023.

 As you can well see, the target market for Kite is pretty obvious, and so if you are mainly a Python programmer, or just use the language daily, there would have been no better option for you.
 So, why are we writing about it as if it isn't available anymore?
 That's because it isn't.
 At least ever since we first wrote this article (September 2021), you may not download Kite.

-The company claims to support 16 languages, though naturally, it is recommended you decide to use the engine if Python is a go-to language for you.
+Back in the day, the company claims to support 16 languages, though naturally, it is recommended you decide to use the engine if Python is a go-to language for you.

 16 of them, including the most popular Python editors: